cosmofy/status-prompt/READme.md

 # Reccomendation

 Make this script available everywhere on your computer.
 Bellow code makes a "bin" directory in your home directory and modifies .bashrc to include that in the path.
 This makes it so that you can execute the code from anywhere in your computer.
+Note that this only works for the regular user.
+If you want to make it available to all users, it would be better to place it in ``/usr/local``

 ```bash
 mkdir -p ~/bin